 The Whole Genome Coverage Analysis tool is designed to identify regions in read mappings with unexpectedly low or high coverage.
 Such regions may be indicative of a deletion or an amplification in the sample relative to the reference.
 The algorithm fits a Poisson distribution to the observed coverage in the positions of the mapping.
 This distribution is used as the basis for identifying the regions of 'Low coverage' or 'High coverage'.
 The user chooses two parameter values in the wizard: (1) a 'Minimum length' and (2) a 'P-value threshold' value.
 The algorithm inspects the coverage in each of the positions in the read mapping and marks the ones with coverage in the lower or upper tails of the estimated Poisson distribution, using the provided p-value as cut-off.
-Regions with consecutive positions marked consistently as having low (respectively high) coverage, longer than the user specified 'Minimum length' value are called as 'Low coverage' (respectively 'High coverage') regions.
+Regions with consecutive positions marked consistently as having low (respectively high) coverage, longer than the user specified 'Minimum length' value are called as 'Low coverage' (respectively 'High coverage') regions or "signatures".

 To run the Whole Genome Coverage Analysis tool:

 Toolbox |Quality Control () | Whole Genome Coverage Analysis ()

 In the first dialog, select a reads track or read mapping and click Next.
 This opens the dialog shown in figure 27.25.